 People have been trying different ways to secure their homes and families from intruders for decades.
 When it comes to home security, smart technology has revolutionized how we keep our homes and families safe from intruders and made DIY home security more accessible.
 With the increased technology available to the average consumer, it can be easy to get overwhelmed with all of the options and tech language.
 Smart security systems, or any security system for that matter, don’t do much good if you don’t understand what exactly you are setting up.
 To help you navigate the world of home security, from old fashioned door locks to smart home video systems, we have put together this guide of must-know information so you can get off to a good start.

 The first steps in DIY home security are figuring out your needs and your home design so you can build the system to fit.
 However, before you begin shopping for security systems to install, there are a few basic items around your home to check out.
 Begin by looking at the doors and the locks on them in your home.
 Deadbolts should be the primary lock on all of your exterior doors.
 The throw bolt (the part that extends into the door frame) should go deep into the frame when engaged.
-Also, your doors should be made of solid wood or wood enclosed in a steel shell.
+Also, your doors should be made of solid wood or wood enclosed in a steel shell (in the meantime, check out the most stylish security doors for your home).

 While you are checking out your doors, take a look at the locks on your windows to ensure they work properly.
 Old windows can warp, and the locks can stop working after time.
 If your doors and windows, and the locks on them, need to be replaced, start there.
 There is no point in purchasing a high-tech video surveillance system if your entryways are sufficiently secure.